 - In a small pot add the sugar, star anise and crab apples, top with cold water and place on the heat and bring to a simmer.
 Simmer for 10 minutes and then allow to cool in the poaching liquid.

-- Keep some peas for plating.
+- For the pea puree, place the peas into a pot and cover with water.
+Bring to the boil, strain off the water (reserve a little).
+Keep some peas for plating.
 Place the remaining peas in a blender and blend into a puree, add a little of the pea water if needed to give you a smooth puree.
 Season to taste.

-- Heat a nonstick frying pan and add a little oil.
+- Preheat your oven to 180℃ / 356℉.
+And heat a (ovenproof) nonstick frying pan/ skillet till hot and add a little oil.